Quick Start Instructions

 -

-Set-up a Ubuntu Server VM in your laptop to become ansible control node
+Use your own Linux-based PC or set-up a Ubuntu Server VM to become ansible control node (

 pimaster